ismaelresp/docker-postgres-rdkit/install/README.txt

 14. Run in the terminal 'cd; bash -i test_rdkit_cartridge.sh' to start the test.

-15. If a test step does not progress for more than 5 min, take a note of the name and number of the last step.
+15. If a test step does not progress for more than 5 min, take a note of the name and number of the lastest step.
     Then, try to stop the script with pressing CONTROL+C in terminal.
     If it does not respond, kill the python process from another terminal or close the terminal.
     Repeat step 13 and jump to step 16.